1892 United States presidential election: Socialist Labor Party nomination

 The Socialist Labor national convention was held in New York City on August 28, 1892.
-Despite running on a platform that called for the abolition of the positions of president and vice-president, the party decided to nominate candidates for those positions.
-Simon Wing and Charles Matchett were selected as the party's presidential and vice presidential nominees.
+Despite running on a platform that advocated abolishing the positions of president and vice president, the party nominated candidates for both positions: Simon Wing and Charles H. Matchett, respectively.
 They were on the ballot in five states: Connecticut, Massachusetts, New Jersey, New York, and Pennsylvania.

 Woman suffrage

 Wyoming had become a state in 1890 and had included woman suffrage in its state constitution.
 Thus, Wyoming women were able to vote in the 1892 presidential election, the first time that any American women were able to do so.

 A "national nominating convention of woman suffragists" met on September 21, 1892, and nominated notorious suffrage and former free-love advocate (at the time, "free love" meant the freedom to marry, divorce and bear children without social restriction or government interference) Victoria Woodhull for president and Marietta Stow for vice president.
 Both had been nominated for these positions before, Woodhull in 1872 and Stow in 1884.
 Both had been nominated by the National Equal Rights Party, which did not nominate a ballot in 1892; instead, the woman suffrage nominating convention, headed by Anna M. Parker and consisting of 50 delegates from 29 states, stepped in.

 Women in most states were not yet allowed to vote in 1892, but the convention's platform urged "election officers throughout the country to allow them to cast a ballot this fall."
 They were not successful in this, and it was almost 30 more years until the Nineteenth Amendment prohibited discrimination in voting on the basis of sex.